GKM sheaves and nonorientable surface group representations: Representation varieties for a punctured surface

 \begin{proof} That $\Rp{c}{1}{K}$ is a GKM-manifold with non-isolated fixed points is clear from the preceding description.
 The fibres were described in Remark \ref{fxpts}.
 The holonomy map can be inferred from Propositions 5.3 and 5.4 of \cite{baird2008msf}. \end{proof}

 \begin{rmk} Notice that because the graph $\Gamma_{\Rp{c}{1}{K}}$ is ``simply connected", the local system above can be trivialized.
-However the convention adopted in Remark \ref{fxpts} of using the $T_2$-action to identify fixed point components forces the local system to be non-trivial. \end{rmk}
+However the convention adopted in Remark \ref{fxpts} of using the $T_2$-action to identify fixed point components forces the local system to be non-trivial.
+Furthermore, when we consider higher rank groups in \ref{sect82}, the analogous local system will not be trivializable in general. \end{rmk}

-Because $T_2 = \{ \pm \id\}$ lies in the centre of $K$, the $T_2$-action on $\Rp{c}{g}{T}$ described in Remark \ref{fxpts} extends to $\Rp{c}{g}{T}$ in the obvious way.
+Because $T_2 = \{ \pm \id\}$ lies in the centre of $K$, the $T_2$-action on $\Rp{c}{g}{T}$ described in Remark \ref{fxpts} extends to $\Rp{c}{g}{K}$ in the obvious way.
 This makes $\F_{\Rp{c}{g}{K}}$ into a $T_2$-equivariant GKM-sheaf.

 \begin{prop} Let $ c \in T$ be a regular element and let $\F_g := \F_{\Rp{c}{g}{K}}$.
 For $g\geq 1$ we have an isomorphism between the GKM-sheaves $\F_{g} \cong \F_1 * ... *\F_1 = (\F_1)^{* g}$. \end{prop}